albertoabellagarcia/context/coronavirus/spec.md

 ## Description

-This data model is a simplified version to treat massively data from corona virus infected persons
+This data model is a simplified version to treat massively data from corona virus infected persons and quite useful if adopted.
+Definitely

 ## Data Model